How to Provision Persistent Volume Claims on Vultr Kubernetes Engine

 How to Provision Persistent Volume Claims on Vultr Kubernetes Engine header image

-In this guide, you are to provision Vultr Block Storage and edit the configuration to perform PVC expansion.
+In this guide, you will provision persistent volumes using both Vultr Block Storage (VBS) and Vultr File System (VFS), and learn how to update the configuration to perform PVC expansion where supported.

 Prerequisites